RedTeamPentesting/pretender/README.md

 vendorVerbose
 vendorNoColor
 vendorNoTimestamps
+vendorLogFileName
 vendorNoHostInfo
 vendorListInterfaces
 ```

 ## Tips

-* Make sure to enable IPv6 support in `ntlmrelayx.py` with the `-6` flag
+- Make sure to enable IPv6 support in `ntlmrelayx.py` with the `-6` flag
-* Pretender can be configured to stop after a certain time period for situations
+- Pretender can be configured to stop after a certain time period for situations
   where it cannot be aborted manually (`--stop-after` and
   `main.vendorStopAfter`)
-* Host info lookup (which relies on the ARP table, IP neighbours and reverse
+- Host info lookup (which relies on the ARP table, IP neighbours and reverse
   lookups) can be disabled with `--no-host-info` or `main.vendorNoHostInfo`
-* If you are not sure which interface to choose (especially on Windows), list
+- If you are not sure which interface to choose (especially on Windows), list
   all interfaces with names and addresses using `--interfaces`
-* If you want to exclude hosts from local name resolution spoofing, make sure to
+- If you want to exclude hosts from local name resolution spoofing, make sure to
   also exclude their IPv6 addresses or use `--no-ipv6-lnr`/`main.vendorNoIPv6LNR`
-* DHCPv6 messages usually contain a FQDN option (which can also sometimes
+- DHCPv6 messages usually contain a FQDN option (which can also sometimes
   contain a hostname which is not a FQDN).
 This option is used to filter out
   messages by hostname (`--spoof-for`/`--dont-spoof-for`).
 You can decide what
   to do with DHCPv6 messages without FQDN option by setting or omitting